-- 4.3.1 The council policies and priorities will be reflected in the Framework. - 4.3.2 One of the key obsessions within Children and Families Directorate is in respect of looked after children and this obsession will be reflected in the documentation and the quality evaluation model used within the process.
+- 4.3.1 The council policies and priorities are reflected in the Framework. - 4.3.2 One of the key obsessions within Children and Families Directorate is in respect of looked after children and this obsession is reflected in the documentation and the quality evaluation model used within the process.
 This will continue to be reflected in the ongoing quality assessment of provision.